 How many guest horses do you have?

 Currently we have 78 horses of our own and we typically lease approximately 20 additional horses for the season.
 The lease horses are treated as our own horses and integrated in our horse program with the same care as our own horses.
-So all together we have approximately 100 horses available for around 25 riders during our most busy weeks.
+So all together we have approximately 100 horses available for around 25 riders during our busiest weeks.
 Our horse to guest ratio is amongst the highest in the industry.
-So is our guests to staff ratio!
+So is our guest to staff ratio!

 Describe your herd of horses.